tonka3000/vscode-qt-tools/README.md

   This extension try to detect the Qt Creator installation automatically (on Windows and MacOS).
 You can set the executable path via `qttools.creator` settings if the extension can't find Qt Creator (for whatever reason)
 * [x] Extract the Qt file locations from the cmake cache (`CMakeCache.txt`).
 The cmake build directory is extracted from the vscode extension [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) setting `cmake.buildDirectory`.
   So you need to configure your project for the first time and afterwards every Qt tool is found automatically (when it is installed on your disk ;-) ).
-* [x] Debugger extensions (via natvis files) (partially implemented)<br>
+* [x] Debugger extensions (via natvis files)<br>
   The Qt natvis file from this extension will automatically get injected into your existing `launch.json` file (per default).
-If you don't like that feature you can turn it of via `qttools.injectNatvisFile` setting.
+If you don't like that feature you can turn it of via `qttools.injectNatvisFile` setting.<br>
-  You can also set your custom created/downloaded qt natvis file instead of the bundled one via the `qttools.visualizerFile` (f.e. you can download the one from the offical [Qt Visual Studio Tools](https://code.qt.io/cgit/qt-labs/vstools.git/tree/src/qtvstools/qt5.natvis.xml))
+  You can also set your custom created/downloaded qt natvis file instead of the bundled one (which implement a few Qt types) by setting `qttools.visualizerFile` to a filepath or url (f.e. you can set `qttools.visualizerFile` to the natvis file from the offical [Qt Visual Studio Tools](https://code.qt.io/cgit/qt-labs/vstools.git/tree/src/qtvstools/qt5.natvis.xml) `https://code.qt.io/cgit/qt-labs/vstools.git/plain/src/qtvstools/qt5.natvis.xml`).
+When you set an url, the extension will only download it ones and cache it and will use the cached local version<br>
+  NOTE: I cannot bundle the Qt Visual Studio Tools natvis file into the extension itself because of it's license restrictions (MIT vs GPL)!
 * [ ] qml language support (there are already some VSCode extensions)
 * ...